molivil/warnick/README.md

 # WARNICK v2.0.5
-WARNICK Web-site mirroring tool for the Internet Archive (archive.org)
+WARNICK Website recovery tool for the Internet Archive (archive.org)

 Developed by Oliver Molini for Protoweb.org 2011-2022

 Inspired by warrick.pl by Frank McCown at Old Dominion University 2005-2010

-This program mirrors a specified domain from the Internet Archive's Wayback Machine using a specified target date.
+This program will mirror a specified website domain from the Internet Archive's Wayback Machine using a specified target date.
+It can be used to recover websites or mirror websites so they can be worked on locally.

 Copyright (CC BY-NC-SA 4.0) Oliver Molini
 For further licensing information, please visit.